 - the management of dogs and dog poop

-To help address these issues, TBCA initiated several activities:
+To help address these issues, TBCA initiated several actions:

 - On-line Survey: TBCA administered an on-line survey to document winter recreationists’ concerns and solutions to current issues on Teton Pass.
 The survey drew 1020 participants.
 For full details, click here.

-- Teton Pass Volunteer Ambassador Program TBCA is launching a Teton Pass Volunteer Ambassador program to complement the work of our current ambassador, Jay Pistono.
-Volunteer Ambassadors will greet visitors, help share information, and help to manage the parking at the top of the pass
+- Teton Pass Volunteer Ambassador Program: TBCA launched a Teton Pass Volunteer Ambassador program to complement the work of our current ambassador, Jay Pistono.
+Volunteer Ambassadors will greet visitors, help share information, and help to manage the parking at the top of the pass.

-- People of the Pass film.
-TBCA is working with Stio to produce a film on responsible use of the Teton Pass BC.
+- Teton Pass film: TBCA is working with Stio to produce a film about the Teton Pass Ambassador Jay Pistono and responsible recreational use of the Teton Pass.

-- Free Shuttles / Pass Bash events: As an experiment to test the interest and need for a Teton Pass shuttle service, TBCA is organizing several “Winter Pass Bashes” this winter that will provide free shuttle transportation up the Pass from Wilson.
-Stay tuned for dates and details.
+- Free Shuttles / Pass Bash events: As an experiment to test the interest and need for a Teton Pass shuttle service, TBCA organized “Winter Pass Bashes” that provided free shuttle transportation up the Pass from Wilson.

-- AED Defibrillator: TBCA is installing an AED defibrillator on Teton Pass for use in the case of an accident.
+- AED Defibrillator: TBCA installed a small hut containing an AED defibrillator on Teton Pass for use in the case of an accident.